-- 1. Decide which dimension will be the anchor dimension. - Estimate the maximum number of members the anchor dimension will contain over the life of the application you are creating.
-Remember to include the top level of the dimension.
-The highest level of a dimension is counted as a member because it can contain a value that is a consolidation of lower level members.

-3. Subtract the maximum number of members the anchor dimension will contain from the maximum number of columns allowed in a table by your relational database.
+- 1. Decide which dimension will be the anchor dimension. - Estimate the maximum number of members the anchor dimension will contain over the life of the application you are creating.Remember to include the top level of the dimension.
+The highest level of a - Remember to include the top level of the dimension.
+The highest level of a dimension is counted as a member because it can contain a value that is a consolidation of lower level members. - 3.
+Subtract the maximum number of members the anchor dimension will contain from the maximum number of columns allowed in a table by your relational database.